6mile/tvpo/README.md

 VBP is highly flexible and can be applied to various targets: Applications, open-source projects, individual developers, DevOps teams, entire companies, and more.
 However, it really excels when applied to software supply chains.
 Let's explore how the VBP framework operates.

+## Background

+As a full-time red teamer, I needed a way to systematically idenfity gaps in a software supply chain, so I could then target those gaps for my offensive security work.
+That's why I created the VBP framework.
+Red teams, penetration testers, and bug bounty researchers can use this framework to prioritize their offensive operations.
+Similarly blue teams and DevOps teams can use this framework to help them proactively threat model their application environments to them prioritize their own mitigation and hardening tasks.

 Feel free to use these shortcuts:

 | [Value](#value) | [Behaviours](#behaviours) | [Patterns](#patterns) | [Playbooks](PLAYBOOKS.md) |